ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 privacy of end users.
 Some data of interest (e.g. SCTs) is linkable to specific log entries and thereby to specific websites, which makes sharing them with others a privacy concern.
-Gossiping about this data has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
+Gossiping about this data has to take privacy considerations into account in order not to expose associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
 Even sharing STHs (which do not link to specific log entries) can be problematic -- user tracking by